notblackout/kf2-controlled-difficulty/options.md

 volumes are so congested that new zeds physically cannot be spawned without failing a collision check (zeds inside other zeds).

+Setting zero nullifies any spawn interval multiplier built into the map.
+It also nullifies the sine-wave delay system TWI built into vanilla KF2, and any early wave or difficulty-related delays.
+When this is zero, the only timing variables that matter are SpawnMod, and, to a limited extent during zed time, ZTSpawnSlowdown.

 This does not affect SpawnPoll.
 SP controls how often the SpawnManager wakes up.
 This setting influences whether the SpawnManager does or does not attempt to spawn zeds when it wakes up (along with some